neilgee/genesischild-mobile-first/readme.md

 ###Example
 For an online visual:
 http://themes.wpbeaches.com/genesischild-mobile-first/
-Areas are highlighted to show boundaries and full width wraps these colors are commented out in the CSS.
+Widget areas have background color and content applied to show boundaries.

 ###Menus
-- Primary Menu is positioned in Header Right Widget Hook and set to Primary Location
+- Primary Menu is positioned above Header Right Widget Hook and is set to Primary Location
-- Secondary Menu remains in default area and is Secondary Location
+- Secondary Menu remains in default area and is Secondary Location spanning full width below the logo/header right.
 - Responsive menu is added but not enabled, to enable it uncomment in *functions.php* line 39 *	// include_once( get_stylesheet_directory() . '/includes/responsive-menu.php' );*

 ###Custom Logo